Surrogate-guided sampling designs for classification of rare outcomes from electronic medical records data: Introduction

 \section{Introduction}

 Linked electronic medical record (EMR) systems provide a massive reservoir of information that can help researchers understand and treat both common and rare medical conditions.
 Specifically, EMR data includes both \textit{structured} data, such as lab values and diagnostic codes, and \textit{unstructured} data in the form of free-text medical notes and images.
-The majority of EMR data is natively captured in unstructured form, and this has fostered the development of learning algorithms to extract research ready variables (\cite{pons2016natural, wang2018clinical}).
-Both structured and unstructured data may be used towards identification of key clinical indicators or outcomes, where accurately-derived outcomes can greatly improve downstream analyses such as the generation of prognostic models for disease risk, or predictive scores that could guide treatment.
-Ultimately both structured data and carefully processed unstructured data are necessary, but extracting specific findings from unstructured data is often expensive and time-consuming.
-The traditional approach requires highly trained clinicians or technicians who can transcribe medical notes into coded variables.
-The manual abstraction process is not scalable to massive EMR cohorts and has motivated using machine-learning methods, such as natural language processing (NLP) methods for medical text data (\cite{chapman2001comparison, carroll2012portability}), and deep learning strategies for medical images (\cite{esteva2017dermatologist}), as scalable alternatives.
+In order to extract research ready variables, ultimately both structured data and carefully processed unstructured data are necessary, but extracting specific findings from unstructured data is often expensive and time-consuming.
+The traditional manual abstraction approach requires highly trained clinicians or technicians transcribing medical notes into coded variables, and is not scalable to massive EMR cohorts.
+As scalable alternatives, machine-learning methods have been developed, for example natural language processing (NLP) methods for medical text data (\cite{chapman2001comparison, carroll2012portability}), and deep learning strategies for medical images (\cite{esteva2017dermatologist}).
 Yet, any algorithm development relies on a base of training and validation data, and the purpose of this manuscript is to outline efficient study designs that can facilitate cost-effective data collection for the development of new prediction tools.\\